za272/A02./README.md

 - **Push** – Sending your local commits to a remote repository on GitHub.
 - **Pull** – Fetching changes from a remote repository and merging them into your local branch.
 - **Remote** – A version of your repository that is hosted on the internet or a network (like GitHub).
 - **Repository** – A storage space where your project files and their version history are kept.

+# Works Cited
+Chacon, S., & Straub, B. *Pro Git*.
+Apress, 2014.
+Available at: https://git-scm.com/book/en/v2

+JetBrains. *WebStorm Documentation*.
+JetBrains, n.d.
+Available at: https://www.jetbrains.com/webstorm/download/

+GitHub Docs. *GitHub Documentation*.
+GitHub, n.d.
+Available at: https://docs.github.com/

+Git Project. *Git Downloads*.
+Git, n.d.
+Available at: https://git-scm.com/downloads